HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-02-04-public-key-cryptography.md

 ### Elliptic Curve Cryptography

+We would like to talk about elliptic curve cryptography (ECC) before we discuss how your keys and addresses work together.
+There are different mathematical concepts used to build a public-key cryptographic system.
+Bitcoin and most other cryptocurrencies use Elliptic Curve Cryptography (ECC).

 <div class="row align-items-center">
     <div class="col-lg-6 d-none d-lg-block"><img src="/assets/post_files/technology/advanced/public-key-cryptography/ecc_0.jpg" alt="ECC" style="width: 400px;"></div>
     <div class="col-lg-6">
-        We would like to talk about elliptic curve cryptography (ECC) before we discuss how your keys and addresses work together.
-There are different mathematical concepts used to build a public-key cryptographic system.
-Bitcoin and most other cryptocurrencies use Elliptic Curve Cryptography (ECC).
+        Bitcoin, Ethereum and many other currencies use a curve called secp256k1 and it looks like the one above.
+The equation for this curve is y^2 = x^3 + 7.
+What makes elliptic curves useful is that you can do math with them, and the math you do with the curves contains special properties.
     </div>
     <div class="col-lg-6 d-block d-lg-none"><img src="/assets/post_files/technology/advanced/public-key-cryptography/ecc_0.jpg" alt="ECC" style="width: 400px;"></div>
 </div>